Philip Clegg, Managing Director

 Nicky loves being outdoors, whether it be hiking, practising bushcraft, paddling or just gardening.
-For the last couple of decades she has been busy running DofE expeditions, leading overseas trips on 5 continents around the world and running bushcraft, forest school and youth groups.
+For the last couple of decades she has been busy running DofE expeditions, leading overseas trips on 5 continents around the world and running bushcraft courses, forest schools and youth groups.
 Her career has given her the opportunity to work with a wide variety of clients ranging from adults with learning difficulties to primary school special needs groups, as well as mainstream and PRU units.

 Mark grew up in an outdoor family and has continued in that vein, with a variety of outdoor qualifications enabling years of work with primary and senior schools, PRUs, special needs schools, youth groups and adults from many walks of life.

 Alongside leading school expeditions abroad he has also taken his own kids on some far (and near) flung walking trips.

 While riding his bike and running Mark dreams about being the botanist who coincidentally does the first summit of a mountain while discovering a new alpine flower.